SkyGuy29/SkyGuy29/README.md

 - 👋 Hi, I’m @SkyGuy29
-- 👀 Two year mission for the Church of Jesus Christ of Latter-Day saints, then aiming for a CS degree
+- 👀 Two year mission (Sept 2025- Sept 2027) for the Church of Jesus Christ of Latter-Day saints, then aiming for a CS degree
 - 🌱 I’m currently learning how to be a half-decent programmer (in C++ for now)
   - Two-time SFML aracade game recreation project leader for our high school programming classes (Aero Fighters and Joust)
 - 📫 The best way to contact me right now is through Discord (@skyguy.29)